 Matthew Grennan and Ashley Swanson (2020), Transparency and Negotiated Prices: The Value of Information in Hospital-Supplier Bargaining, Journal of Political Economy, 128 (4).

-Abstract: Using a detailed dataset of hospitals’ purchase orders, we find that information on purchasing by peer hospitals leads to reductions in the prices hospitals negotiate for supplies.
-Identification is based on staggered access to information across hospitals over time.
-Within coronary stents, reductions are concentrated among hospitals previously paying relatively high prices and for brands purchased in large volumes, and are consistent with resolving asymmetric information problems.
-Estimates across a large number of other important product categories indicate that the effects of information are largest in both absolute and relative terms for physician preference items (PPIs).
-Among PPIs, high-price, high-quantity hospital-brand combinations average 3.9 percent savings, versus 1.6 percent for commodities
+Abstract: Using data on hospitals’ purchases across a large number of important product categories, we find that access to information on purchasing by peer hospitals leads to reductions in the prices hospitals negotiate for supplies.
+These effects are concentrated among hospitals previously paying relatively high prices for brands purchased in large volumes.
+Evidence from coronary stents suggests that transparency allows hospitals to resolve asymmetric information problems, but savings are limited in part by the stickiness of contracts in business-to-business settings.
+Savings are largest for physician preference items, where high-price, high-quantity hospital-brand combinations average 3.9% savings, versus 1.6% for commodities.

 Matthew Grennan (2014), Bargaining Ability and Competitive Advantage: Empirical Evidence from Medical Devices, Management Science, 60, pp. 3011-3025.